Buying real estate in Norway?

 Everything you need to know before buying real estate is included in our Norway Property Pack

-We constantly update this blog post to reflect the latest rules and market conditions.
+We constantly update this blog post to reflect the latest changes in Norwegian property law, tax rules, and lending conditions so you always have accurate, timely information.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Norway.